JacobPuff/github-search-api/README.md

 ```
 buf generate
 ```
-4. Run the server
+4. Run the server.
+The server uses `ResultsPerPage` from appconfig if you want to get more results.
+It defaults to 30.
 ```
 go run server/main.go
 ```
 5. Run the client.
-The client has two variables at the top of the main function if you wanna change their default values for the search.
+The client has two variables for search params at the top of the main function if you wanna change their default values.
 ```
 go run client/client.go
 ```